Conscription Crisis of 1917

 The Conscription Crisis of 1917 (Crise de la conscription de 1917) was a political and military crisis in Canada during World War I. It was mainly caused by disagreement on whether men should be conscripted to fight in the war, but also brought out many issues regarding relations between French Canadians and English Canadians.
-Almost all French Canadians opposed conscription; they felt that they had no particular loyalty to either Britain or France.
+The vast majority of French Canadians opposed conscription; they felt that they had no particular loyalty to either Britain or France.
 Led by Henri Bourassa, they felt their only loyalty was to Canada.
 English Canadians supported the war effort as they felt stronger ties to the British Empire.
 On January 1, 1918, the Unionist government began to enforce the Military Service Act.
 The Act caused 404,385 men to be liable for military service, from which 385,510 sought exemption.

-The most violent opposition occurred in Quebec, where anti-war attitudes drawn from French-Canadian nationalism sparked a weekend of rioting between March 28 and April 1, 1918.
+The most violent opposition occurred in Quebec, where anti-war attitudes sparked a weekend of rioting between March 28 and April 1, 1918.
 The disturbances began on a Thursday when the Dominion Police detained a French-Canadian man who had failed to present his draft exemption papers.
 Despite the man's release, an angry mob of nearly 200 soon descended upon the St. Roch District Police Station where the man had been held.
 Rioters then ransacked the conscription registration office as well as two pro-conscription newspapers within Quebec City.
 The final and bloodiest conflict happened Easter Monday when crowds once again organized against the military presence in the city, which by then had grown to 1,200 soldiers.
 The soldiers were ordered to fire on the crowds, immediately causing them to disperse.
 Though the actual number of civilian casualties is debated, official reports from that day name five men killed by gunfire.
 Dozens more were injured.
 Among the soldiers are 32 recorded injuries that day, with no deaths.
 Monday, April 1, marked the end of the Easter Riots, which totalled over 150 casualties and $300,000 in damage.